Apple snags drama series based on Kevin Durant’s childhood

-Apple's slate of original shows keeps growing and growing and the latest addition is a drama based on the early life of Kevin Durant.
+Apple's slate of original shows keeps growing and growing and the latest project now in development is a drama based on the early life of Kevin Durant.
 Swagger will focus on youth basketball players, their families and their coaches and will draw on Durant's experiences playing basketball with the Amateur Athletic Union in the Washington DC area.
 Durant, who currently plays with the Golden State Warriors, is no stranger to the entertainment world.
 He has an incredibly popular YouTube channel and last month YouTube signed a deal with Durant's Thirty Five Media production company that will bring more sports-centered video content to the platform.

 So excited to partner with Imagine and Apple on this series...much more to come @richkleiman @thirtyfivemedia https://t.co/ZC21fSkXIe— Kevin Durant (@KDTrey5) February 13, 2018